ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 You could use:

 - a number
-- a date or a timestamp
+- a date or a time stamp
 - a commit hash
 - a version string like `major.minor.patch`